Exotic Twisted Equivariant K-Theory: Exotic twisted equivariant cohomology and -bundles

-Let $K$ be the Killing vector field of the $\TT$-action.
-Denote by $L_K^\xi, \iota_K$ the Lie derivative and contraction along the direction $K$ respectively.
+Let $M$ be a good $\TT$-manifold.
 Let $\xi\to M$ be a $\TT$-equivariant Hermitian line bundle over $M$ equipped with a $\TT$-invariant Hermitian connection $\nabla^\xi$.
-Let $H\in \Omega^3_{cl}(M)$ be a $\TT$-invariant closed 3-form (see \cite{BT} as a general reference for differential forms) such that the equivariant super connection $\nabla^{\xi}-u\iota_K+u^{-1}H$ is equivariantly flat, i.e. \be (\nabla^{\xi}-u\iota_K+u^{-1}H)^2+uL_K^\xi=0,\ee where $u$ is a degree 2 indeterminate.
-For relevant references to equivariant differential forms, see \cite{MQ, BGV}.
+Let $H\in \Omega^3_{cl}(M)$ be a $\TT$-invariant closed 3-form such that the equivariant super connection $\nabla^{\xi}-u\iota_K+u^{-1}H$ is equivariantly flat, i.e. \be (\nabla^{\xi}-u\iota_K+u^{-1}H)^2+uL_K^\xi=0,\ee where $u$ is a degree 2 indeterminate.

 In the previous section, we have seen examples that satisfy these settings.

 Let $\pi: S\xi\to M$ be the principal $U(1)$-bundle of $\xi$.
 Let $v$ be the vertical tangent vector field on $S\xi$, i.e. the Killing vector field of the $U(1)$-action.